 Early History of the Checkly family

 This web page shows only a small excerpt of our Checkly research.
-Another 200 words (14 lines of text) covering the years 1190, 1281 and 1447 are included under the topic Early Checkly History in all our PDF Extended History products and printed products wherever possible.
+Another 84 words (6 lines of text) covering the years 1190, 1281 and 1447 are included under the topic Early Checkly History in all our PDF Extended History products and printed products wherever possible.

 Checkly Spelling Variations